 Postdoctoral Research Fellows

 Elena completed her Bsc and Msc at the University of Florence and spent six months at the University of Reading.
 Her research in Paul Rainey's lab at Massey University was centred around the kiwifruit pathogen Pseudomonas syringae pv. actinidiae.
 During her PhD, she studied the evolution of this pathogen through the acquisition of mobile DNA elements, with particular interest in defining and characterising a novel family of these elements present in plant associated Pseudomonas.
 Her interest in horizontal gene transfer has brought her to the Ramsay Lab, where she now studies the diversity, structure and evolution of mobile DNA elements in Mesorhizobia.

 Karina Yui Eto

-Kari is currently an NHMRC-funded Postdoctoral Fellow cosupervised by Dr Josh Ramsay, Assoc.
-Prof. Neville Firth and Prof. Charles Bond.
+Kari is currently an NHMRC-funded Postdoctoral Fellow cosupervised by Prof. Charles Bond, Dr Josh Ramsay and Assoc.
+Prof. Neville Firth.
 Karina carried out her PhD in the Bond laboratory under the same supervisors.
 Karina studies the structural biology of DNA-binding proteins involved in the transfer of antimicrobial-resistance genes in Staphylococcus aureus "Golden Staph" MRSA.

 Drew is a Curtin University PhD student supervised by Dr Josh Ramsay, Prof. Charles Bond and Prof. Clive Ronson from the University of Otago NZ.
 Drew studies the structural biology of a unique class of proteins called antiactivators.
 These antiactivators block cells from being able to respond to chemicals bacteria use to talk to each other.